UW-HARVEST/Hayroll/README-pioneer.md

 ## Input and Output

+Pioneer is provided as a C++ library.
+The input is a path to the source file, and the outputs are in-memory data structures that will be described later.

 - **Input:** A single C compilation unit.
 - **Output:**
   - For each line of code (represented with an AST node): the premise (symbolic